Mokuji/mokuji/mokuji/apidocs/core/Security.md

 In class: [core\Security](#top)

 ```
-string core\Security::pref_hash_algo(int $bits, bool $inclusive, $result_bits)
+string core\Security::pref_hash_algo(integer $bits, boolean $inclusive, $result_bits)
 ```

-Gets the prefered hashing algorithm for a certain amount of bits worth of entropy.
+Gets the preferred hashing algorithm for a certain amount of bits worth of entropy.

 When setting inclusive = false that means:
- The prefered algorithm that is used to it's optimum with the given entropy.
+ The preferred algorithm that is used to it's optimum with the given entropy.
  For instance: given 230 bits of entropy the best 224 bits algorithm is picked.

 When setting inclusive = true that means:
- The prefered algorithm that is able to contain the full entropy available.
+ The preferred algorithm that is able to contain the full entropy available.
  For instance: given 230 bits of entropy the best 256 bits algorithm is picked.

 * Visibility: **public**

 #### Arguments

-* $bits **int** - Amount of bits of entropy.
+* $bits **integer** - Amount of bits of entropy.
-* $inclusive **bool** - Whether or not to use the full entropy.
+* $inclusive **boolean** - Whether or not to use the full entropy.
 * $result_bits **mixed**